Noise (2024 film): Release

 Noise had its premiere at the 2024 Toronto International Film Festival on September 7, 2024 in the Industry Selects section.
 It was later screened at the 57th Sitges Film Festival in Panorama section on October 11, 2024.
 On March 24, 2025 it was showcased at the 23rd Florence Korea Film Fest in Florence, Italy.

 It was released in South Korean theaters on June 25, 2025.

 The film was also selected for competing in the 'New Flesh Competition' for the best first feature award at the 29th Fantasia International Film Festival, where it was screened on July 17, 2025 for its North American Premiere.

 On October 24, it was screened at the Hong Kong Asian Film Festival in Cineaste Delights section.

 In January 2024, Finecut acquired the international sales rights of the film.

 The film has been released sequentially in the Asian countries in 2025, Indonesia on June 27, the Philippines on July 2, Mongolia on July 4.
 It will be released in Thailand on July 17, Vietnam on July 18, and Cambodia on August 11.

-It is invited to compete in the International fantastic film competition section of the Strasbourg European Fantastic Film Festival.
-It will be screened on October 1, 2025.
+It competed in the "International Fantastic Film Competition" section of the Strasbourg European Fantastic Film Festival on October 1, 2025.